tschrijv/AutBound/README.md

 ### Namespace declarations

-A namespace declaration consists of the namespace's name, a sort name, and optionally additional comma separated sort names (the environment of the namespace).
+A namespace declaration consists of the namespace's name and the associated sort name.

 ```
-namespace NAMESPACENAME: SORTNAME[, SORTNAME]*
+namespace NAMESPACENAME: SORTNAME
 ```

 Example:
 ```
-namespace TermVar: Term, Type
+namespace TermVar: Term
-namespace TypeVar: Type
 ```

 ### Sort declarations